Mallorca travel guide

 Healthcare in Spain

-If you think you have symptoms, including a fever or respiratory difficulties such as shortness of breath or a cough, you should stay in your accommodation and call your regional hotline.
+If you think you have symptoms or test positive for COVID-19, you should call your regional hotline.
 Most of the regional hotlines listed have English speaking staff.
 Some regions offer alternative helpline numbers for those calling from non-Spanish mobile phones:

 - Andalusia: Tel. +34 955 545 060